 When the moment of truth came and it was finally time to taste the steak, I was immediately hit with a burst of juiciness and tenderness.
 Then I tasted some of the caramelization from the sugar and it blended really well with the smokiness from the charcoal.
 It didn’t feel like I was tasting a piece of candy as the term “sugar steak” would suggest.
 Instead, the meat itself was a blank canvas for these various flavors to complement each other.

-Also, the sugar helped create a dark brown crust on the outside of the steak which was a satisfying texture contrast from the soft pink center.
-As different as this cooking trick might seem, it works great for producing really delicious and juicy steaks.
-Pair it with some roasted potatoes and sautéed spinach like I did and you have the makings of an incredible dinner that will become a grilling season staple!
+Also, the sugar helped create a dark brown crust on the outside of the steak which was a satisfying texture contrast to the soft pink center.
+As different as this cooking trick might seem, it produces delicious and juicy steaks.
+Pair it with some roasted potatoes and sautéed spinach like I did, and you have the makings of an incredible dinner that will become a grilling season staple!